jettpbaker/blog-client/README.md

     - Fixes:
         - [X] Fix 'red aura' turning into 'red halo' when page scrolling
-        - [] Fix scrolling issue on 'Your Posts' page
+        - [X] Fix scrolling issue on 'Your Posts' page
         - [] Add a general loading component?
         - [] Add a loading state to editing posts
         - [X] Fix being able to edit other people's posts
+        - [] Timeout expired JWTs

     - Notes:
         - [] When creating proper README, ensure to mention next thing to do would be swap data passing in